Deformed X and O limbs in rabbits

 newborn's birth and does not cause pain, but may also appear later in the

 life of a rabbit.
-Morphology of the affected limbs appears normal on X-rays.
+X-rays show that the morphology of the affected limbs

-This deformity disappears spontaneously in most foals.
-Rabbits suffering from
+appears normal.
+This deformity generally resolves itself in foals.
+Rabbits

-animals, deformity of the limbs in the sagittal plane can relate to
+animals, deformity of the limbs in the sagittal plane can be indicative of

 osteoarthritis.
-This syndrome is irreversible and painful, and the rabbit
+This syndrome is irreversible and painful, so it is essential

 help.